ethereum-alarm-clock/eac.js/README.md

 # eac.js

-A tool to interact with the [Ethereum Alarm Clock](https://github.com/ethereum-alarm-clock/ethereum-alarm-clock) protocol.
+A tool and library to interact with the [Ethereum Alarm Clock](https://github.com/ethereum-alarm-clock/ethereum-alarm-clock) protocol.
-It is both a commandline tool for running an execution client or scheduling a transaction as well as a Javascript library and an extension on the standard web3.js library facilitating an open API for interacting with the Ethereum Alarm Clock contracts from Javascript.
+You can use the commandline tool for running an execution client or scheduling a transaction.
+The library is available to make it easy for developers to get started using the contracts from their web3 javascript code.

 ## Documentation